Mobile launcher platform: Other uses

-Japanese H-IIA and H-IIB rockets utilize an MLP when launching from the Yoshinobu Launch Complex.
+Japan's H3 (and previously H-IIA and H-IIB) rockets utilize an MLP to launch from the Yoshinobu Launch Complex.

-The PSLV, GSLV, and GSLV Mark III rockets utilize an MLP called the Mobile Launch Pedestal.
-The rockets are stacked on the Mobile Launch Pedestal in the Vehicle Assembly Building (VAB; not to be confused with the NASA building with the same name), and are then rolled-out towards the launch pad.
+India's PSLV, GSLV, and GSLV Mark III rockets utilize the Mobile Launch Pedestal.
+The rockets are stacked on the Mobile Launch Pedestal in the Vehicle Assembly Building, and are then rolled-out towards the launch pad.

 Several rockets from the Ariane family use a MLP.
-First one was the Ariane 4, replacing the assembly on pad used by previous Ariane rockets with a purpose-built 80-metre (260 ft) tall vertical assembly hall and a special railway to the launch pad.
-The follow-on Ariane 5 also used a similar system, with the Launcher Integration Building (BIL) handling assembly of the rocket, and the Final Assembly Building (BAF) mating it with the payload, before the completed rocket gets transfered to the Launch Zone (ZL) for liftoff.
+The first one was the Ariane 4, replacing the assembly on a pad used by previous Ariane rockets with a purpose-built 80-metre (260 ft) tall vertical assembly hall and a special railway to the launch pad.
+The follow-on Ariane 5 also used a similar system, with the Launcher Integration Building (BIL) handling assembly of the rocket, and the Final Assembly Building (BAF) mating it with the payload, before the completed rocket gets transferred to the Launch Zone (ZL) for liftoff.